Aly Michalka: Music

 Michalka and her sister AJ formed the musical duo Aly & AJ in 2004.
 They released their first album, Into the Rush, on August 16, 2005.
 In September 2006, they released a holiday album, Acoustic Hearts of Winter, featuring cover songs and two original songs.
 In July 2007, their third album, Insomniatic, was released, featuring the Billboard top 20 hit single, "Potential Breakup Song".
 The duo changed their name to 78violet and were set to release a fourth album in early 2010, but the project never materialized following their departure from Hollywood Records.
 Several years later, in the summer of 2013, they returned with new music, releasing their first single, "Hothouse", on July 8, 2013.
 In December 2015, they confirmed that they had returned to their original name, "Aly & AJ".
 In April 2016, they confirmed plans to release new music for an upcoming studio album.

 On June 2, 2017, they announced a new single, titled "Take Me".
 It served as the lead single from their EP, planned to be released on July 14, 2017.
 On May 7, 2021, they released A Touch of the Beat Gets You Up on Your Feet Gets You Out and Then Into the Sun.

 Personal life

-In 2013, Michalka began dating independent film producer Stephen Ringer, whom she met on the set of her film Sequoia.
-The couple became engaged at Big Sur, California, in July 2014.
-They married in a small ceremony in Portofino, Italy, on June 6, 2015.
+In 2012, Michalka began dating independent film producer Stephen Ringer, whom she met on the set of Sequoia.
+The couple became engaged in Big Sur, California, in July 2014.
+They married in Portofino, Italy, on June 6, 2015.
+Michalka gave birth to their son on April 21, 2024.